s4ke/BlockBreaker/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/copyleft/gpl.html

+    Note: If you want to modify this software and redistribute it you have to make sure to mention my name in it. (or at least on the shop page)